barrrricade/Okra-pod-monitoring-tool/README.md

 # Okra-pod-monitoring-tool
-Make pod monitoring easier. (does not contain Okra creds)
+Make pod monitoring easier on Graphana. (does not contain Okra creds)

+Opens Dropdown, enables all codes, and opens selected dropdowns